Close Cousins to the Weimaraner

 Just like Weimaraners, Vizsala often hunt small game and birds.
 They are active dogs with lots of energy—and you should only consider getting one if you are an active, energetic person yourself…

 Vizslas look very much like Weimaraner dogs, but they do have some differences.

-- Grooming – They shed their hair, but it is seasonal.
-According to the American Kennel Club, a Vizsla is self-cleaning dog.
+They shed their hair, but shedding is seasonal.
+According to the American Kennel Club, a Vizsla is a self-cleaning dog.
 They do not need to be bathed very often and do not develop a typical “doggy odor”.
 However, if they spend a good deal of time in lakes or streams, they can get a weak “wet dog smell” and might require a quick bath.

 Vizslas are hunting dogs.
 They were bred to be hunters, and they are strong, athletic dogs.
-Excellent swimmers, Vizslas might need a little encouragement to get used to the water, at first.
-As such, they can make great duck dogs.
+They are excellent swimmers, but Vizslas might need a little encouragement to get used to the water, at first.
+After they get used to the idea of swimming, they make great duck dogs.

 Natural instincts give this dog excellent retrieving instincts, both on land and in water.
 They are great pointers and excellent retrievers.

 Vizslas do need to be trained with care.
 They must be trained gently, without physical punishment or harsh words.
 Sensitive and intelligent, they learn well with a training system like this one.